Your newborn baby

 Boys' testicles develop inside their body and sometimes take a while to descend into the scrotum.
 A health professional will check whether they have descended as part of the newborn physical examination.

 When they're about 2 to 3 days old, some babies develop mild jaundice.
-This will make their skin and the whites of their eyes look a bit yellow.
+This will make the whites of their eyes and their skin look a bit yellow (this may be less obvious on brown or black skin).
 It's caused by pigments released during the breakdown of old red blood cells.

 Find out about newborn jaundice.